 It's true that working patterns vary greatly depending on the type of role, clinical area, client group and/or business needs, but there are some nursing roles that are predominately worked within core hours:

-In addition to exploring the above list (which aims to provide you with a snapshot of some examples) you may also want to look more generally, but aim your job searching at businesses and services that only operate within core hours.
+In addition to exploring the above list (which aims to provide you with a snapshot of some examples) you may also want to look more generally, but aim your job searching at businesses, organisations and services that only operate within core hours.

 If your priority is to have greater flexibility, or control over the hours you work, you may wish to explore flexible working roles such as:

 You may want to read more about bank and agency work, as well as self employed work.
-Being a flexible worker has its pros and cons, so make sure you weigh up your options and do your research before leaving your contracted or permanent role.
+Being a flexible worker has its pros and cons, depending on each individual and their circumstances, so make sure you weigh up your options and do your research before leaving your contracted or permanent role.

 Many members want to work part time for health reasons, family reasons or lifestyle reasons.
 Part time posts are advertised but can sometimes prove quite competitive due to being in high demand.

 Some vacancies may be open to discussion when it comes to working hours, so always check the job advert.
-Otherwise, even if a role is advertised as full time, there's no reason why you can't contact the hiring manager to discuss the possibility of being considered on part time hours prior to application.
+Even if a role is advertised as full time, there's no reason as to why you can't contact the hiring manager for a chat, and discuss the possibility of being considered on part time hours prior to application.

 If you're already in employment, you may want to ask to drop your hours to work part time, either on a temporary basis or permanent basis.